 It's time for another edition of our Customer Service FAQ!
-One of the most common questions that that we get here in Customer Service is about the difference between high It's time for another edition of our Customer Service FAQ!
-One of the most common questions that that we get here in Customer Service is about the difference between high thread count vs. low thread count of our Cotton Sheets.
+One of the most common questions that we get here in Customer Service is about the difference between high It's time for another edition of our Customer Service FAQ!
+One of the most common questions that we get here in Customer Service is about the difference between high thread count vs. low thread count of our Cotton Sheets.

 You spend 1/3 of your life in bed, so you need to know as much about your sheets as possible...and we are here to help!

 When researching high thread count vs. low thread count, it's important to know the range that sheets are made.
 Currently, we sell our 100% cotton sheet sets in 400, 650, 800, 1000, 1200, and 1500 Thread Counts.
 Many people assume that the highest thread count is the softest sheet.
 This is actually the opposite of the truth!
 We have included a chart on each of our sheet listings to help show the differences (see below).